marciomat/reverse_engineering/hackthebox/exatlon/README.md

 >
 > So we used the `pf S` which is a print with a format-string.
 And the format given is `S` which means: _64bit pointer to string_

 And that string seems to be in the same format as the expected password encryption.
-And we can tell that since we have already some hits (meaning, our encrypted password contains numbers in it).
+We can tell that since we have already some hits (meaning, our encrypted password contains numbers in it).

 ## Decrypting the flag!